Senate elections result

 The results of the Senate elections have been announced.

-Deputy Secretary, Martin Conway, said: “Thank you to the staff members that sought nomination and to those that participated in the ballot in the Faculty of Life Sciences.”
+Deputy Secretary, Martin Conway, said: “Thank you to the staff members that sought nomination and to those that participated in the ballot.”